DaveCaulfield/Zapp/README.md

   - [HTML](https://html.spec.whatwg.org/) was used to structure the website.
   - [CSS](https://www.w3.org/Style/CSS/Overview.en.html) was used to style the website.
-  - [Javascript](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/) was used to run the game.
+  - [Javascript](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/) was used to run the game and provide the interactive features.
   - [Gitpod](https://www.gitpod.io/#get-started) was used to create and edit the website files.
   - [Github](https://github.com/) was used to host and deploy the website.